Documentation Index

 listen | integer | Yes | Port number to listen on.
 The proxy always binds to 127.0.0.1 (loopback) — this is not configurable because binding to a non-loopback address would expose injected credentials to the network. |

 tls | object | No | TLS interception settings.
-Required for HTTPS routes. |
+Required only when you enable HTTPS MITM or require PostgreSQL client TLS. |

 secrets | object | No | Secret provider configuration.
 Use to specify an explicit path to the op binary when it’s not on PATH (common for background services).
 See Secret Sources — Provider configuration. |

-routes | array | No | List of HTTP route definitions. |
+routes | array | No | List of HTTP credential route definitions.
+Matched routes are explicit trust decisions; see Routes. |

 listeners | array | No | List of PostgreSQL listener definitions.
-See Routes — PostgreSQL listeners. |
+See Listeners. |

 TLS settings